saiprasad-m/budgeting-sample-app-webpack2/e2e/README.md

 #### Test Reports
-Navigate to the following path after each execution for Test reports:
+For viewing Test Reports in HTML format, navigate to the following path after each Test execution:
   ```bash
    budgeting-sample-app-webpack2/e2e/reports/mochawesome.html
   ```